Rhea-Braithwaite/IntrotoIM/finalProject/journal.md

  - If something is proving impossible to do, and there is a time constraint, it is okay to change your mind about it.
  - To play different song lengths, I'll need different distances between the notes, ie. different checkpoints.

+#### Next Step
+ - Work on changing the speed using a potentiometer
+ - Figure out the gap in between notes of different lengths when they are falling, as well as how to correspond this to  Arduino playing the note.
+We can't have sound overlapping one another, or notes being in the play zone at the same time.

 ## April 26, 2021
 ### Goals